Chronic Venous Insufficiency/Varicose Veins Q & A

 What is chronic venous insufficiency?

-Veins usually carry blood from your feet, up the leg, and back to your heart.
+As blood cycles throughout the body, the veins usually carry the blood from your feet, up the leg, and back to your heart.
 Venous insufficiency occurs when blood in one or more leg veins doesn’t flow in the proper direction, and begins to flow back down the vein, and collects in “pools”.
 This pooling can cause pain or a “heaviness” in the legs and can lead to enlarged, bulging, twisted, veins that are often visible through the skin, called varicose veins.

 What causes chronic venous insufficiency?

 Your body uses several mechanisms to propel blood through your veins.
 Leg muscles contract when you walk, pushing blood upward.
-Smooth muscles that line the veins also contract to keep blood flowing, while valves in the veins open to let blood flow up toward the heart, then close to prevent it from going backward.
+Smooth muscles that line the veins also contract to keep blood flowing.
+Valves in the veins open to let blood flow up toward the heart, then close to prevent it from going backward.
 When one or more of these mechanisms doesn’t work properly, blood flows down the vein, collecting in pools.

 Some of the common risk factors that contribute to chronic venous insufficiency include: